thomasheckmann/zxinfo-elastic-v8/README.md

 docker compose up -d
 ````

+Get a copy of latest export files - or simply unzip the file 'import_files.zip'

 ## Elasticsearch cleanup
 It is important to cleanup indices in Elasticsearch, as new ones are create with every update.